-A uniform addressing scheme for the Partyld element in the From and To elements is specified in Sections 4.3.2 and 4.3.3 of the FRC B2B System Specifications document.
+A uniform addressing scheme for the Partyld element in the From and To elements is specified in Sections 4.3.2 and 4.3.3 of the FRC B2M-B2B Hub System Specifications document.
 This defines how participants address messages.
-This scheme is based on the Participant ID naming system agreed to by the VGRRC.

-4.3.2.2 CPAId
+4.3.2.2.
+CPAId